 I can only pray and anticipate that through these rubbles we can also bury our prejudices and our mistakes.
 As we bury our children we can also put dirt on our skirmishes and religious differences.

 In peace, fathers bury sons and in war, sons bury fathers.
-But is there a definition when people hundreds of miles away reach and clean the rubble and bury the entire villages and civilizations.
+People hundreds of miles away reach and clean the rubble and bury the entire villages and civilizations.
 What do you call this?